OpenPhilology/phaidra/raw/JWW_Thuc/README.txt

-First Greek Book, John Williams White, modified in accordance with the Thucydides corpus
+Repository of development for John Williams White First Greek Book, modified for Thucydides

-UNDER CONSTRUCTION FALL 2013